WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 </code></pre>

 <div class="fragment">
-Question time: What is the term for the formatting of the Console.WriteLine() method.
+Question time: What is the term for the formatting of the Console.WriteLine() method?
 </div>

 <div class="fragment">